Insure Your Family

 - Consult consumer publications, A.M.
 Best Company reports (available in most libraries).

-in the event the company defaults.
+- Visit your state's department of insurance website to learn if a company is licensed in the state and covered by the state's guaranty fund, which may pay claims in the event the company defaults.
 Check with your state's insurance website to see if there are limits to coverage.
 Buying from a company licensed in your state means your state's department of insurance can help if there is a problem.

 - Visit your state's department of insurance website to find out whether complaints have been filed against a particular company.